-- Parents and families will keep the pink copy of the signed contract.
+- Parents and families will receive a photocopy of the signed contract.

-- Teachers will keep the white copy for each student to be housed in the classroom and referenced during student/teacher/parent conferences throughout the year.
-Signature spaces for documentation are located at on each Contract.
+- Teachers will keep a copy for each student to be housed in the classroom and referenced during student/parent/teacher conferences throughout the year.
+Signature spaces for documentation are located on each Contract.

-- Title I will keep the yellow copy for documentation.
+- Title I will make a copy for compliance documentation.

 Parent Advisory Council

 A school Parent Council will